logto-io/logto/.github/CONTRIBUTING.md

 pnpm dev
 ```

-The command will watch the changes of most of the packages and restart services when needed.
+The command will watch the changes in most of the packages and restart services when needed.

 ## Make changes